-- i) Case A, where the two systems can be at the same wavelength; - ii) Case B, where the two systems cannot be at the same wavelength.
+- i) case A, where the two systems can be at the same wavelength; - ii) case B, where the two systems cannot be at the same wavelength.

-Recommendation ITU-T G.640 also includes definitions of parameters such as (acceptance angle, beam divergence, inter-channel crosstalk, inter-channel crosstalk penalty, interferometric crosstalk, interferometric crosstalk penalty, transmitter "or receiver" setting error and Rayleigh distance) that are relevant for the characterization of free space optical systems.
+Recommendation ITU-T G.640 also includes definitions of parameters such as (acceptance angle, beam divergence, inter-channel crosstalk, inter-channel crosstalk penalty, interferometric crosstalk, interferometric crosstalk penalty, transmitter or receiver setting error and Rayleigh distance) that are relevant for the characterization of FSO systems.